sthuebner/cascalog-wiki/JCascalog.md

 The only difference with the last query is the addition of the "Count" predicate.

 You might be wondering "Where is it doing a GROUP-BY in this query?".
 Grouping is implicit in Cascalog.
-You can read more about how grouping and query execution works [here](https://github.com/nathanmarz/cascalog/wiki/How-cascalog-executes-a-query).
+You can read more about how grouping and aggregation works [here](https://github.com/nathanmarz/cascalog/wiki/How-cascalog-executes-a-query).

 There are 6 kinds of operations you can implement in JCascalog: